Melyssa Ade

-Melyssa Ade (born November 7, 1976) is a former Canadian actress.
+Melyssa Ade (born November 7, 1976) is a Canadian former actress.

 Born in Yellowknife, Northwest Territories, she moved as a child with her family to Toronto and later studied acting at Earl Haig Secondary School and at HB Studio in New York.
 After mainly appearing in television roles, Ade moved into movies with the role of Janessa in Jason X. She also appeared in several Toronto stage productions, most notably in The Teenage Girl Diaries, for which she was nominated for a 2003 Dora Mavor Moore Award.